mjbradvica/personal-website-articles/2023/hook-return-types.md

 # Hook Return Types

-## The 3, 2, 1 Rule
+## The "3, 2, 1 Rule"

 We have three options for returning a hook in React, Vue, or Angular.
-We can choose between:
+We can choose amongst:

 - A single variable
 - Destructured array
 - Destructured object or proper interface

-We just need to keep the 3, 2, 1 rule in mind for knowing what we should return.
+We just need to keep the "3, 2, 1 rule" in mind what we should return.

-If we are returning just a single state object, only the variable is required.
-No need for it to be returned inside an array or object.
+If we are returning just a single state object, then only the variable is required.
+There is no need to return it inside an array or object.

 ```typescript
 export default useMyHook(): string {